Simcoe Muskoka District Health Unit

 The Simcoe Muskoka Opioid Strategy (SMOS) is a large partnership of agencies, organizations and individuals that is working together to address the crisis of

 opioid use and overdose in our region.
+See highlights of actions being taken to address opioids in our communities.

 The Royal Victoria Hospital has a